wyderkat/css-on-diet--grunt/README.md

 Type: `Array of Strings`

-Additional directories paths to look for imported files (@cod-import rule).
+Additional directories paths to look for imported files (@cod-include rule).

 ### noComments